docjam/docjam.github.io/_posts/2021-9-24-How-To-Mount-E01-Images.md

 ![image6](/images/20210924155439SIFTVM.png)

-The partitions will now be accessible from Files.
+The image contents are now accessible from Files.

 ![image7](/images/20210924161922SIFTVM.png)

-To unmount the images, use the umount command and work in reverse.
+To unmount the image, use the umount command and work backwards.

 ![image8](/images/20210924164438SIFTVM.png)